raglaks/pokechallenge/README.md

 # Pokedex (for a technical test)

-## A React app built to apply for a front-end React developer position
+## A React app built to apply for a front-end developer position

 I built this React App to apply for a front-end React developer position.
 Initially, I didn't think much of it because of the straightforward instructions: to build a visual component for the public Pokemon API.
 But, soon after, I was instructed that I would only be given two hours to complete the challenge and that's when I started to realize the task's difficulty.